icssc/peterportal-public-api/docs/Introduction/Getting-Started.md

 ### Which one should I use?
 To decide which one to use will almost always depend on your use case.
 While REST is much simpler to use, you might not want to pass up on the rich features of using GraphQL.

 To help you make a decision you can learn more about each of the APIs, in their respective documentation.
-You can check their documentation our here:
+You can check their documentation out here:

 * [REST API](/docs/REST-API/start_here)
 * [GraphQL API](/docs/GraphQL-API/start_here)